-2019 Legislative Agenda of Blind Americans: Priorities for the 116th Congress, First Session
+Legislative Agenda of Blind Americans: Priorities for the 116th Congress, Second Session

 The National Federation of the Blind is a community of members and friends who believe in the hopes and dreams of the nation’s blind.
 Every day we work together to help blind people live the lives we want.

-Greater Accessibility and Independence through Nonvisual Access Technology Act (GAIN)
+The Greater Access and Independence through Nonvisual Access Technology (GAIN) Act (H.R.
+3929)